-In order to see the variation of the measured disruption length while the observed disruption at Viewport 3 is traveling to Viewport 4 and validate the measurement of the disruption length at Viewport 3, the measurement of disruption length at Viewport 4 is performed.
-Fig. 4.19 (a) shows the disruption length at Viewport 3 for the 20 events of harmonic 16 beam structure of 16 TP, 14 GeV of beam in 5 T. Fig. 4.19 (b) shows the disruption length at Viewport 4 for the same events.
-Fig. 4.19 (c) shows the difference of disruption length between Viewport 3 and Viewport 4 for the same events.
+In order to validate measurements of the disruption length at Viewport 3, measurements of disruption lengths at Viewport 4 are also performed.
+Fig. 4.25 (a) shows the disruption length at Viewport 3 for 19 events with a harmonic 16 beam structure, 16 TP, 14 GeV beam energy in a 5 T. Fig. 4.25 (b) shows the disruption length at Viewport 4 for the same events.
+Fig. 4.25 (c) shows the difference of disruption length between Viewport 3 and Viewport 4 for the same events.
 The solid line represents the average and distribution of the disruption length difference.
-The difference of disruption length is ~ 2.5 cm.
-In some cases, the disruption length at Viewport 4 is larger than that at Viewport 3 since the beam is hitting at the downstream of Hg jet.
-That's the reason that the difference of the disruption length measurement at Viewport 4 is larger than 0.
-The tendency for a static magnetic field to promote two dimensionality is a consequence of magnetic damping.
-Thus, the disruption is frozen in magnetic field.
+The difference of disruption length is ~ 2 cm.
+The reason for the difference of the disruption length measurement between Viewport3 and Viewport 4 is mainly caused by the fluctuation of the proton beam and the Hg jet in a magnetic field.
+The reduction of surface instabilities by the presence of a static magnetic field is a consequence of magnetic damping.
+Also, surface structure is frozen by magnetic field.
 Therefore, the same disrupted shape on the jet surface at Viewport 3 is observed at Viewport 4 without variation of the disruption length.

-4.3.4 Damping of filaments in transverse magnetic field
+4.3.4 Damping of filaments in a magnetic field